Ten Best and Worst Airplanes and Airlines to Fly

 Smith’s friend describes the A380 business trips as the Vegas of flying.

 Max Hartshorne, the editor of GoNOMAD, flew the A380 on Qantas and shares Smith’s view.
 “It’s a different experience than any other plane, it feels roomier and you can walk around during a long flight,” he said.
-One interesting fact–it takes nearly half the fuel in the big plane just to take off because it is so heavy.

 This is Airbus’s replacement for the giant A380, and it’s no slouch in terms of size, offering 366 passengers in three different classes, and much-improved fuel economy.